 The AMD Ryzen 3900X was launched alongside the rest of the Ryzen 3000 range in July 2019 at $499.
 The AMD Ryzen 3950X was initially scheduled for a September 2019 release, but that was pushed back to November over alleged issues with hitting its rated clock speed.
 It was eventually unveiled and released in November 2019 for $750.
-Similar to the 3900X, you can commonly find the 3950X for $750, with many retailers marking them down to around $710.

-The Ryzen 3900X was the flagship chip of this Ryzen generation (before the 3900XT, that is).
+The Ryzen 3900X was the flagship chip of the Ryzen’s third generation (before the 3900XT, that is).
 The 3950X beats both.
 These are both extremely powerful, high-end CPUs.
 They’re arguably HEDT chips, despite their targeting of the more mainstream sector, and their specifications reflect that.
 They’ve each been found faster than Intel’s most capable HEDT CPUs, too.

 |CPU||Cores||Threads||L3 cache||Base clock||Boost clock (single core)||TDP|